tylervalentine/mirrulations/docs/development.md

 * NOTE: Sometimes if `pytest` is installed globally, the virtual environment will use that instead.
 Simply exit and reenter the virtual environment to resolve this.
   Alternatively, uninstall `pytest` from the global packages (`pip3 uninstall pytest` in new terminal).

+## Checking Test Coverage

+### To check the test coverage of your code using Pytest, follow these steps:

+* Open a terminal or file explorer window and navigate to your project directory.
+* Find the htmlcov folder and open it.
+* Inside the htmlcov folder, locate the index.html file and open it.

+#### The index.html file will display the test coverage report, showing you which lines of code were executed during the test run and which were not.

 ## Setup for Local Launch